Azure-Samples/functions-quickstart-javascript-azd/README.md

 ```bash
 azd up
 ```
-You will be prompted for an environment name (this is a friendly name for storing AZD parameters), a Azure subscription, and an Aure location.
+You're prompted for an environment name (this is a friendly name for storing azd parameters), your Azure subscription, and the location of an Azure region in which to create the resource group.

+## Clean up resources

+When you're done with your deployment and to avoid incurring further costs, use the `azd down` command to delete the resource group and all its contained resources that you created using `azd up`.